anjanaanilkumar1289/iCOMIC_doc/docs/user-guide.md

 	8. Output Information
 	9. FAQs
  4. Using iCOMIC for DNA-Seq or RNA-Seq analysis
-	1. Analysis steps in DNA Seq
+	1. Analysis steps in DNA-Seq
 		1. Input Requirements
 		2. Review of input samples
 		3. Setting up your custom pipeline
 		4. Initialization of the analysis
 		5. Results a quick check
-	2. Analysis steps in RNA Seq
+	2. Analysis steps in RNA-Seq
 		1. Input Requirements
 		2. Review of input samples
 		3. Setting up your custom pipeline